 - A background in systems science, engineering, or physics is strongly recommended for entry to this MSc course.

-- Applicants with an HND with relevent industrial experience may be considered for entry.
-Prospective students with an HND and relevent industrial experience may be called for an interview.
+- Applicants with an HND with relevant industrial experience may be considered for entry.
+Prospective students with an HND and relevant industrial experience may be called for an interview.